Kora07/Ecommerce-Follow-Along/README.md

 The main entry point for the React app where it renders the App component inside a StrictMode wrapper for development.
 It uses BrowserRouter from react-router-dom to handle routing within the app, ensuring the navigation and route management are set up for the application.

+### File structure and MongoDB

-## Created a file structure in the Backend folder, and connected a MongoDB server to the project.
+Created a file structure in the Backend folder, and connected a MongoDB server to the project.

 ### .env